Table of Contents

 2. Optimize your profile

 LinkedIn has a lot of scopes for you to optimize your profile, right from the headline section to your profile summary.
 But that’s not all.
 While you aren’t making use of keywords, customize your profile according to your target group.
 Focus on the profile picture and cover photo sections.
-Have a look at the example below:
+Have a look at the example below.
+They have made perfect use of the top space, using the right keywords to ace the Linkedin SEO strategy.

 Does the aesthetics or design matter?
 Of course.
 Visuals are the first point of contact.

 So, what should you do?

 - Use a high-quality, clear image that has a simple background.
 For your profile picture, use a close-up shot of your face.
-Don’t use a photo where you are looking grumpy or fierce!
+Don’t use a photo where you are looking grumpy or too fierce!

 - Your cover photo can tell your audience about your business.
 It can be a tagline, your website URL, and so on.
 Think big.

-Remember, optimizing your profile with the right images is the first step to generating traffic.
+Remember, optimizing your profile with the right images is the first step to generating traffic among the Linkedin SEO tips.

 3. Make use of LinkedIn SEO

-LinkedIn SEO is not the same as Google SEO because the keyword types differ.
+LinkedIn SEO strategy would not be the same as Google SEO because the keyword types differ.
 On LinkedIn, it is important to make use of short-tail keywords.
 For instance, on Google, users will type ‘content writer near me’.
 But, on LinkedIn, it will be just a ‘content writer’ or ‘writer’.